conroywhitney/writingz/_posts/2013-02-17-freedom-costs-a-buck-twenty-eight.md

 ---
 layout: post
+tags:
+ - blawg
 title: Freedom Costs a Buck Twenty-Eight
 ---

 When you ask people the first word that pops into their head when they think of *America*, it is most likely *Freedom* (thanks George W).
 But to me, when I think of the word "free", I think of "without cost", like the Spanish word *gratis*.
 Instead, I like to use the word *liberty*, like the Spanish word *libre*.
 Or, if you want to keep using the same word, use a qualifier like ["*free*, as in speech" and "*free*, as in beer"](http://en.wikipedia.org/wiki/Gratis_versus_libre Wikipedia - Gratis vs. Libre).